NativeScript/docs-v7/tooling/android-virtual-devices.md

     You can accelerate the virtual device using Virtualization Technology.
 For hardware with Intel CPUs, this can be achieved with HAXM installer.
 Acquire the installer from the [official download site of HAXM](https://software.intel.com/en-us/android/articles/intel-hardware-accelerated-execution-manager).
     After successful download, execute the installer and follow the installation instruction.

-    > **Note:** To Use HAXM make sure that the system image is of type **Intel x86 Atom**.
+    > **Note:** To Use HAXM make sure that the system image is of type **Intel x86 Atom** or **Intel x86_x64 Atom**.
 ARM emulators are much slower, but can be useful when your hardware does not support HAXM or when you have enabled Hyper-V technology.

 3. Go to **Tools > Manage AVDs**

     This will load the **Android Virtual Device Manager**